New research suggests that menthol combined with nicotine in cigarettes inhibits the body’s ability to signal irritation from smoking.

 Tobacco companies tout the “smooth,” “refreshing,” or “cold” experience when advertising menthol cigarettes, but new research suggests there’s more going on than a minty flavor.

 Specifically, the sensation from menthol, in combination with the nicotine in tobacco, desensitizes receptors in the airways that are responsible for sensing nicotine irritation, according to a study published in the journal Molecular Pharmacology.

 Researchers at Georgetown University discovered that the menthol used in cigarettes acts as a painkiller on the nerves that transmit the effects of cigarette smoke to the brain.

-Nicotine is the physically addictive component in tobacco and prior research has established that it is also the primary agent responsible for irritating a person’s airways.
+Nicotine is the physically addictive component in tobacco and

 This irritation is what causes smokers to cough.
 It is also a contributor to emphysema, chronic obstructive pulmonary disorder (COPD), and cancer.